 Ruina is Controller of Thomvest Properties and manages the finance, accounting, and administration of the fund.
 She has extensive experience working with investors and businesses in a variety of industries and, prior to Thomvest Properties, she worked at Goldman Sachs and KPMG.
 Ruina is a CPA and has an M.S. from Lehigh University and a B.A. from Shenzhen University.

-Nima Wedlake is a Principal at Thomvest, focusing on early stage investment opportunities across the real estate & financial technology verticals.
-He joined Thomvest as an Associate in 2016.
-He currently serves as a Board Observer at LoanSnap, Singular and Wholesail, and was previously a Board Observer at Vungle (acquired by Blackstone) and DataXu (acquired by Roku).
-Nima regularly publishes his research on the Thomvest Ventures blog, which can be read here.
+Nima Wedlake is a Principal at Thomvest Ventures, focusing on investment opportunities across the real estate & financial technology verticals.
+He currently serves as a Board Observer at LoanSnap, a mortgage technology company, Wholesail, a B2B payments network, PeerStreet, a real estate debt marketplace, and Singular, a marketing attribution provider.
+He also spearheaded Thomvest’s investments in Ribbon, Tala, Blend, Baselane, Maxwell, Mynd, Obie and PeerStreet.
+Nima was previously a Board Observer at Vungle (acquired by Blackstone in 2019) and DataXu (acquired by Roku in 2019).

 Nima has been recognized as one of 40 emerging managers under 40 by Venture Capital Journal and one of 25 Rising Stars of Fintech VC by Business Insider.
 He regularly publishes his research on the Thomvest Ventures blog, including residential and commercial real estate technology market maps which are released annually.
 The complete list of Nima’s articles is available here.